 Don’t colleges wait to recruit until Junior or Senior year of High School?

-Don’t I need to play in the ECNL to be seen by top colleges?
+Don’t I need to play in a certain league to be seen by top colleges?

-No. Colleges will always find talented players in high level competition events.
+No. College coaches will always find talented players in most competitions and showcase events.
 Any team accepted and placed in higher brackets in these select events will generate exposure for their players.
-Our players receive an incredible amount of exposure through Showcase Tournaments, college ID clinics, camps and selected ODP events.
-Our players are scouted by the top Division I teams in the nation.
+Our players receive an incredible amount of exposure through Showcase Tournaments, college ID clinics and camps Our players have been scouted and selected by top Division I teams in the nation.

 Do all Division 1 & II players receive athletic scholarships?